tools4origins/ASRimbra/README.md

 ## Installation
 You need to have maven and Java JDK 1.8+ installed on your computer first.

-Download the dependencies and install apps with maven :
+Download the dependencies, run tests and install modules with maven :
 > `mvn install`

 To package DirectoryManager use, *in its subfolder*: